Dalata Hotel Group PLC: Form 8.1 (c) & (d) (i) -2-

 (ii) Exercise

-Class of Product Exercising/ Exercise relevant description exercised Number of price security e.g. call against securities per unit option (Note 4) N/A N/A N/A N/A N/A
+Class of Product Exercising/ Exercise relevant description exercised Number of price security e.g. call against securities per unit option (Note 4) Delivery of vested award pursuant to the terms of the 2017 Long Term 89,581 Ordinary Vested Incentive Plan, as may be amended from time to time, which confers on the Ordinary N/A Shares award discloser a right to receive Ordinary Shares in accordance with the award Shares vesting terms

 (d) Other dealings (including transactions in respect of new securities)